 A volume positioning instruction can be specified only if the processing method operand has been specified.
-It is ignored if devices other than magnetic-tape and direct-access are used, or if the number of volumes exceeds the number of available units positions a labeled tape to the point following the tapemark that follows the data set trailer label group, and an unlabeled volume to the point following the tapemark that follows the last block of the data set.
+It is ignored if devices other than magnetic-tape and direct-access are used, or if the number of volumes exceeds the number of available units.

 For magnetic-tape volumes that are not being unloaded, positioning varies according to the direction of the last input operation and the existence of tape labels.

 If the tape was last read forward: